Business startup costs: calculate what you'll need

 Using savings vs. business loans

-Using your personal savings means you start debt-free and retain full control of your business.
-However, it also puts your personal finances at risk.
-A business loan can provide a larger amount of capital to get you started or help you grow faster, but it comes with interest payments and an obligation to repay the lender.
-Illustrating their importance, total business loans from New Zealand's registered banks amounted to over $132 billion as of November 2025.
+Business loans can provide larger amounts of capital to help you start or grow faster.
+They come with interest payments and an obligation to repay the lender.
+Total business loans from New Zealand's registered banks amounted to over $132 billion as of November 2025.

 When to consider external funding